Morabotti/LYSKALAN2018/README.md

 # LYSKALAN 2018 Session 6

 This site was created for LyskaLAN 2018 Session 6 LAN event.
 Site uses express NodeJS with MongoDB as a DB.
 Frontend uses mostly plain JS with some Jquery and other smaller libs.
-This site also used Bulma css framework.
+This site also used Bulma CSS framework.
 Site is in finnish.

 Pictures:
 ------